wooorm/commonmark.json/readme.md

 ## Building

-On a Mac, run `node build` to transform the spec at CommonMark’s master branch to JSON.
+On a Mac, run `node build` to transform the spec at CommonMark’s HEAD to JSON.

 Run it with a `$VERSION` to get JSON for a specific version, such as: